UN5T48L3/ranger/README.md

 # how to use?

+first of all install `whois`
-put every ASN into the asn.txt that you want to scrape ip ranges then simply run the script.
+then put every ASN into the asn.txt that you want to scrape ip ranges then simply run the script.

 usage: bash ranger.sh